 - Uniqueness – names which are memorable and stand out from the crowd can help to build a customer base, as well as a stronger brand.
-Google was originally a play on the word “googol” (essentially a very large number), but it has now gone beyond mere branding and is used as a word in its own right, e.g. to google, googled and googling.
+Initially, Google was a play on the word “googol” (which is essentially a very large number), but it has now gone beyond mere branding and has become a word in its own right, e.g. to google, googled and googling.

 - Simplicity – names should be easy to say and write.
 Whilst it’s a good idea to come up with something distinctive, avoid difficult pronunciations and awkward spellings.
 Consider customers who wish to recommend your business to a friend by word of mouth.
 They should be able to do so easily in a text or in conversation.

 - Meaning and connotation – if choosing a name based on a word, check for any alternative meanings or slang.
 It is also worth checking if the word means something entirely different in another language.
 If basing the name on another name, consider any hidden meanings or connotations.

 - Descriptive – it’s generally a good idea to pick a name which makes the nature of your business fairly obvious.
 This can also help with search engine optimisation (SEO).
 At the same time, if you intend on expanding into different products and services, avoid choosing a descriptive name which is too limited in its scope, as this could end up posing problems (e.g. ‘Top Shower Curtains Ltd’ if you want to also sell other bathroom paraphernalia).